 Another thing to consider for effective communication skills is ones tone and pitch.
 We can use a particular word and with the incorrect tone or pitch the meaning of the word is altered.
 Ex.
 If we yell at someone with an angry face "I'm Happy Today!!!"
 They will look at the person's way of saying the words as being an angry person today not happy.
 Think about how many ways a word can be said and even though it is the same word, the meanings change with the context with which it is used.
 This is the same for tone and pitch.
 This is where the phrase "Its not what you say, it's how you say it" is illustrated.

 People who know how to use effective communication skills know the importance of non-verbal communication as well.
 They know that just as important as what we say it is how we say it.
-They know the best way to convey messages are with body language and tone/pitch that reinforces what they are trying to convey.
+They know the best way to convey messages is with body language and tone/pitch that reinforces what they are trying to convey.
 This leaves little room for misinterpretations on the part of the listener.